Taxation of Hungarian private individuals upon selling a company

 Pursuant to Section 67 of the PIT Act, income from the transfer of securities – that is, the revenue from transfer as reduced by the value paid for acquiring such securities and by associated additional costs – is deemed as income from exchange rate gains and is subject to 15 percent personal income tax (PIT).

 In addition to PIT, there is a 19.5 percent social contribution payment obligation as well, which – however – is maximized.
 The social contribution must be paid until the taxpayer has paid the tax ceiling in the current year (the twenty-four times amount of the minimum wage HUF 3,576,000),the social contribution tax on the income of the consolidated tax base and the income of separately taxed income (dividend, exchange gain, income withdrawn from the enterprise, etc.)

 If the seller is a private individual who is a taxable person abroad, then applicable conventions are also required to be examined.
 The exchange rate gain from the alienation of securities is typically taxable in the state where the alienator is established.

-In the event that a private individual transfers securities issued by a company established in a state with low tax rates, then the part of the revenue received for alienation which exceeds the value appropriated for acquiring such securities shall be deemed as the private individual’s other income.
-After such other income, the PIT payable is 15 percent, and the healthcare contribution payable is 19.5 percent.
-In the event that the provider of such income (the buyer) is a paying agent, then the paying agent shall be obligated to pay such healthcare contribution.
-Otherwise, private individuals are required to pay 19.5 percent healthcare contribution under the proviso that in such a case, 84% of the income determined is required to be taken into consideration.
+In the event that a private individual transfers securities issued by a company established in a state with low tax rates, then the part of the revenue received for the alienation which exceeds the value appropriated for acquiring such securities shall be deemed as the private individual’s other income.
+After such other income, the PIT payable is 15 percent, and the social contribution payable is 19.5 percent.
+In the event that the provider of such income (the buyer) is a paying agent, then the paying agent shall be obligated to pay such social contribution.
+Otherwise, private individuals are required to pay 19.5 percent social contribution under the proviso that in such a case, 84% of the income determined is required to be taken into consideration.

 Taxation of a Hungarian company as seller upon company sales